What You Need to Know About Wi-Fi Extenders

 Know Your Kids’ Skill Level

-If your children have always been around computers and smartphones, there’s a good chance that they are savvy with these devices.
+If your children have always been around computers and smartphones, there is a good chance that they are savvy with these devices.
 Unfortunately, this also means that they won’t think twice before doing potentially dangerous things online.
 Even if you trust your kids to be responsible with their devices, check-in with them to see what they are doing and how they are doing it.

-Know Who They Talk To
+Know Who They Talk To Online

 People have been telling kids not to talk to strangers for decades, and that advice still applies to the Internet.
 If you let your kids use social networks or any other services that let them chat with people, take some time to learn who those people are.
-Since your kids will almost certainly come across someone online they don’t know, remind them that they are never to share any personal information such as their real names and addresses.
+Since your kids will almost certainly come across someone online, they don’t know, remind them that they are never to share any personal information such as their real names and addresses.

 Limit Screen Time

-If you’re really concerned about keeping your kids safe on the Internet, you can always put limits on their screen time.
+If you are really concerned about keeping your kids safe on the Internet, you can always put limits on their screen time.
 You don’t have to ban them from going online entirely, but you can limit their time to one or two hours a day, or make it a rule that you need to be in the room with them when they use a computer or smartphone.

-Optimizing Your Bandwidth
+Optimizing Your Network Bandwidth

 blog TCC Mar 25, 2020